-- 1. Go to Admin > Repositories > Local.

-- 2. Click on New, and select Maven.

-- 3. Set Repository Key field to microej-module-repository, then uncheck Handle Snapshots .
-Click on Save and finish .

-- 4. Click on New , and select Maven .

-- 5. Set Repository Key field to microej-build-repository, then uncheck Handle Snapshots.
-Click on Save and finish.

-- 6. Make these two repositories accessible by default:

-- 1. Go to Admin > Security > Permissions .

-- 2. Click on Anything entry (do not check the line) - 3.
-On the Resources tab, drag repositories microej-module-repository and microej-build-repository from the area.

-Available repositories area to the Included Repositories area. - 4.
+- 1. Go to Admin > Repositories > Local . - 2.
+Click on New, and select Maven. - 3.
+Set Repository Key field to microej-module-repository, then uncheck Handle Snapshots .
+Click on Save and finish . - 4.
+Make this repository accessible by default: - 1.
+Go to Admin > Security > Permissions . - 2.
+Click on Anything entry (do not check the line) - 3.
+On the Resources tab, drag repository microej-module-repository from the Available repositories area to the Included Repositories area. - 4.
 Click on Save & Finish.